What Is Marketing?

 Marketing is what you say and how you say it when you want to explain how awesome your product is and why people should buy it.

 Marketing is an ad.
 Marketing is a brochure.
 Marketing is a press release.
-And more recently, Marketing is a Facebook page or a Twitter account.
+And more recently, Marketing is a Facebook post or a Tweet.

 Marketing, to many business people, is simply selling at a larger scale.